People

 Undergraduate Student, Yale University (2022-present)

-Karinne Tennenbaum is a junior at Yale University pursuing a BS in Ecology & Evolutionary Biology with a focus on Biodiversity and the Environment.
-She joined the lab in Fall 2022 as part of the First-Year Seminar: Collections of the Peabody Museum (EVST040).
-Under the mentorship of Dr. Sibert, Karinne is submitting a manuscript based on her class project, which investigates how tooth morphology can contribute to microfossil teeth classification and support the timing of Cyclothone evolution.
-Karinne’s diverse passions have taken her to the Yale-Myers Forest, Chile's Cape Horn, and Panama's Barro Colorado Island, where she developed a strong interest in tropical bird communities.
-Beyond the lab, she is a member of the Yale Ballroom Dance Team and Yale Club Jump Rope, and she enjoys playing guitar, board games, and pickleball.
+Karinne Tennenbaum is a senior at Yale University pursuing a Bachelor of Science in Ecology & Evolutionary Biology with a focus on Biodiversity and the Environment.
+She joined the lab in Fall 2022 as part of the First-Year Seminar: Collections of the Peabody Museum (EVST 040).
+Under the mentorship of Dr. Sibert, Karinne submitted a manuscript based on her class project, which investigates how tooth morphology can contribute to microfossil teeth classification and support the timing of Cyclothone evolution.
+Karinne’s diverse research interests in ichthyology, forest, and ornithology have taken her Chile's Cape Horn Biosphere Reserve and Panama's Barro Colorado Island.
+After Yale, she will pursue a Doctor of Philosophy (DPhil) in Biology at the University of Oxford studying the genetic basis of avian partial migration.
+Beyond the lab, she is a member of the Yale Ballroom Dance Team and Yale Club Jump Rope, and enjoys reading books and playing pickleball.

 Website